Skip to main content

 Master of Science in Environmental Engineering — Non-thesis Course Requirements

 Students pursuing a masters of science without thesis are required to take 30 hours of organized courses.
-Full Time Students currently register for 12 credit hours of research and/or organized classes each long semester and 6 credit hours of research and/or organized classes in the summer semester.
-Part time students usually take 2 courses in each long semester and 1 course in the summer semester.
+Full time students currently register for 9 credit hours of research and/or organized classes each long semester.
+Part time students usually take 6 credit hours (2 courses) in each long semester.

 Course No.